★★★★★Rated 4.9 on Google & YelpSe habla Español

 • Multifocal soft contacts, specially designed daytime lenses (like MiSight) that correct vision and curb growth

-• Monitoring that matters, we track the change over time so we can adjust the plan as your child grows
+• Monitoring that matters, we use a biometer to measure axial length (the length of the eyeball) and track the change over time so we can adjust the plan as your child grows

 Why act now?
 Myopia tends to progress fastest in the school-age years.
 Starting management early protects the most vision, waiting only lets the prescription climb.